parallel-markets/handbook/work/expenses.md

 If a receipt or other substantiating documentation is not available, the employee must submit a written explanation of why the documentation cannot be provided.
 Parallel, in its sole discretion, will evaluate the explanation and determine whether the expense is reimbursable.

-Employees must submit expense reimbursement forms to the People Ops team within 60 days of incurring the expense.
+Employees must submit expense reimbursement forms to Expensify within 60 days of incurring the expense.
 Parallel will not reimburse employees for any expenses submitted after this deadline.

 The People Ops team will verify that expenses are permissible and that documentation is adequate and accurate.
 Parallel reserves the right to refuse any expense reimbursement request that is inaccurate, does not include the appropriate substantiating documentation, is submitted late, or otherwise fails to fully comply with Parallel's policy, as determined by Parallel in its sole discretion.